Nio-av/BitcoinDemoPwa/README.md

 ## Known Issues
 - In local development, there is an Issue with Firefox Developer Edition.
 Normal Firefox works fine.
 - There are some TODO: - comments in the code.
-- Detail View is not completed jet.
-Console.log returns some Data.
 - Screen "Bitcoin Umrechner", "Bitcoin Diagram" & "Mein Bitcoin" are missing.

 ## Special Ionic Feature while running via Firebase etc.: